ClickCease Guide: Connect & set up Search Console | Less than 5 min

 Can you get indexed faster with Search Console?

-Once you’ve connected your website to Google Search Console, you have the option to submit changes to Google for review when researching a specific URL.
+Once you have connected your website to Google Search Console, you have the option to submit changes to Google for review when inspecting a specific URL.
 This can speed up the process of getting new landing pages indexed.
-If you have a brand new website, setting up a Search Console property and adding your sitemap will help you get indexed faster.

 Can you control which pages Google Search Console looks at?